ComposeCode/RHEL7-RHCE-course-helper/chapter10/section10-1.md

 The contents of this file are converted into an indexed database called access.db for Postifx use.
 After making changes to the access file, run the postmap command on the file to create or update the database:

 ```
-show example of converting file into postfix database.
+need show example of converting file into postfix database.
 ```

 You can also use the firewall for host, domain and network access restrictions/control.